The Building Arts

 Another excerpt from my never-published, never-ending guide to the history and culture of Illinois.
-Chicago gets the plaudits as the center of architecture in Illinois—there is no such thing as Illinois architecture—but the Downstate reaches of the state offer many surviving buildings and other structures that instruct, amuse, and beguile.
+Chicago gets the plaudits as the center of architecture in Illinois—there is no such thing as Illinois architecture—but the Downstate reaches of the state offer many surviving structures that instruct, amuse, and beguile.

-This is, course, nowhere near a comprehensive catalog of such structures, nor is it a consideration of architectural styles as they have been expressed in Illinois.
-The larger cities have compiled lists of locally significant structures, and records of the Illinois Historic Structures Survey conducted in the 1970s include descriptions of more than 50,000 architecturally interesting properties throughout Illinois.
+These notes constitute nothing like a comprehensive catalog of such structures, nor is it a consideration of architectural styles as they have been expressed in Illinois.
+The larger cities have compiled such lists of locally significant structures, and records of the Illinois Historic Structures Survey conducted in the 1970s include descriptions of more than 50,000 architecturally interesting properties throughout Illinois.

 Architecture in Sinnississippi

-The complex (which includes a 400-seat auditorium and exhibition space fronting a Japanese-style garden and a three-story addition added in 1978 and connected to the main building by a 200-foot long glass bridge) was as grand as corporate vanity and indulgent shareholders could make it, and remains an excellent early example of a suburban corporate Versailles of the sort built all over suburban America in the 1970s and ‘80s.
+The complex includes a 400-seat auditorium and exhibition space fronting a Japanese-style garden and a three-story addition added in 1978 and connected to the main building by a 200-foot long glass bridge.
+The headquarters thus was as grand as corporate vanity and indulgent shareholders could make it, and remains an excellent early example of a suburban corporate Versailles of the sort built all over suburban America in the 1970s and ‘80s.

 Architecture in the Land of Lincoln

-If the grandest buildings in central Illinois, indeed in all Downstate, are in Springfield's statehouse complex, so is the best.
+If the grandest buildings in central Illinois, indeed in all Downstate, are in Springfield (in statehouse complex) so is the best.
 A few blocks from the statehouse at Lawrence and Fourth is the former home of socialite Susan Lawrence Dana.
 In 1902 she commissioned a young Frank Lloyd Wright to remodel her family house.
 The result was one of Wright’s best early Prairie School designs.
-The house was purchased by a local business with most of its original furniture, art glass, and light fixtures intact, in which form it passed to the State of Illinois–unusually for a Wright house of this vintage, whose contents are usually sold off in bits and pieces to pay for the leaking roofs.
+The house was later purchased by a local business with most of its original furniture, art glass, and light fixtures intact, in which form it passed to the State of Illinois—unusually for a Wright house of this vintage, whose contents are usually sold off in bits and pieces to pay for repairs to the leaking roofs.

 If the statehouse, six blocks away, impresses with its sheer scale and opulence, what is now known as the Dana-Thomas house impresses with beauty and subtlety.
 (A local bookstore offers T-shirts bearing the likeness of Wright above the waggish caption, “I can design a building that would look good even in Springfield.")
 Its 35 rooms boast the largest collection of original Wright art glass and furniture in its intended setting—more than one hundred pieces of white oak furniture, two hundred fifty art glass doors, windows, and light panels, two hundred light fixtures and skylights, and original sculptures and murals.